paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-014-federal-credit-unions.md

 “(3) the term ‘insured shares’ when applied to this section includes share, share draft, share certificate and other similar accounts as determined by the Board, but does not include amounts in excess of the insured account limit set forth in [section 1787(c)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1787/c/1&num=0&edition=prelim).”

 1992—Subsec. (d)(2).
 Pub.
 L. 102–550, in subpar.
-(C), substituted “insured credit union” for “insured depository institution”, struck out “or” after “subsection (b)(1) of this section”, and substituted “Board” for “Corporation” and “assets of the credit union” for “assets of the institution”, in subpar.
+(C), substituted “insured credit union” for “insured depository institution”, struck out “or” after “subsection (b)(1)”, and substituted “Board” for “Corporation” and “assets of the credit union” for “assets of the institution”, in subpar.
 (D), substituted “Board” for “Corporation”, and in subpar.
 (E), substituted “insured credit union” for “insured depository institution” and “if the credit union” for “if the institution”.

 1991—Subsec. (d)(2).
 Pub.
 L. 102–242 amended par.
 (2) generally.
 Prior to amendment, par.
 (2) read as follows: “Any insured credit union which willfully fails or refuses to file any certified statement or to pay its deposit or any premium charge for insurance required under this subchapter shall be subject to a penalty of not more than $100 for each day that such violation continues, which penalty the Board may recover for its use.
 The provisions of this paragraph shall not be applicable in any case in which the refusal to pay its deposit or the premium charge for insurance is due to a dispute between the insured credit union and the Board over the amount of its deposit or the premium charge due to the fund if the credit union deposits security satisfactory to the Board for payment of its deposit or the premium charge upon final determination of the issue.”